hugoflug/hisp/README.md

 - `import` Import another hisp file
 - `type` Return a string representing the type of the value
 - `ns` Set the current namespace
+- `new` Create a new value of a custom type
+- `unwrap` Unwrap a custom type

 ## arithmetic
 Perform arithmetic on integers